henkla/trackup/README.md

 ## Good to know

-💡 In compliance with [POSIX standards](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html), combined short options are allowed: `-cl` will be interpreted the same way as `--clean --list`.
+💡 In compliance with [POSIX standards](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html), combined short options are allowed.
+For instance, `-cl` will be interpreted the same way as `--clean --list`.

 💡 The commands will be performed in a fixed order, no matter which order you enter them:
 1. Show help (and then exit)